 Landing Page reports can also reveal the other marketing methods leads used to visit your site.
-You may be sending out emails with links to pages on your website, and landing page reports can reveal whether or not the people who clicked on those links ended up converting.
+You may be sending out emails with links to pages on your website, or you may have backlinks from other sites, and landing page reports can reveal whether or not the people who clicked on those links ended up converting.

 Lead Page Reports are a little different.
 They reveal which page the lead was on when they took a conversion action (calling, filling out a form, or initiating a chat).
 These reports reveal how effective various web pages are at turning prospects into leads.

 First-touch attribution may only reveal one marketing channel’s effectiveness, but combining attribution data with a landing page and lead page reports will reveal how the various marketing channels intersect and impact the customer journey.
 In fact, you can even bring location data into the mix.

 Realizing the Power of Real World Store Attribution